 - Agencies review and identify recurrent proposals meeting the REAF thresholds; or ERC, Treasury or the Agency nominates the proposal to be registered and risk assessed.

-- Agencies complete a risk self- assessment of the proposal using the Project Registration and Risk Assessment tool and submit this to the Treasury Gateway Team.
+- Agencies can complete a risk self-assessment of the proposal using the REAF Risk Assessment Tool.

 - Agencies propose an assurance plan based on the self-assessed risk tier outlining how many, and at what stages in its life cycle, external peer reviews are to be conducted for the project or program.